huan-nguyen/SwipeableRV/README.md

     // allow swiping in both directions (left-to-right and right-to-left) mRecyclerView.setupSwipeToDelete(mAdapter, ItemTouchHelper.LEFT|ItemTouchHelper.RIGHT);

-The second parameter in the `SWRecyclerView.setupSwipeToDismiss` method is a `SWSnackbarDataProvider` that provides all types of data for snack bar (i.e., message, message color, undo action text...). `SWRecyclerView`, by default, implements `SWSnackbarDataProvider` so you can pass `this` as the second parameter in this method.
-Create your own implementation of this interface and pass an instance of it here in case you need to do customisation.

 That's it!
 Now you've got a recycler view with swipe-to-dismiss feature.
 How simple and quick that is?